cedadev/nlds-client/_sources/tutorial.rst.txt

 The ``put`` and ``putlist`` commands above create holdings in the NLDS catalog.
-Holdings can be thought of as collections of transactions which, in themselves, are collections of files  Therefore, a holding can also be thought of as a collection of files.
+Holdings can be thought of as collections of transactions which, in themselves, are collections of files.
+Therefore, a holding can also be thought of as a collection of files.

 To see the holdings that are assigned to a user in NLDS, use the ``list``